 In a one-time export, Mixpanel sends Braze a static export of users who currently qualify for the cohort.
 The cohort data will not be updated in Braze after a one-time export.

-In a dynamic sync, Mixpanel initiates a sync between a cohort and Braze every two hours.
-The exported cohort will be updated every two hours to reflect the most recent list of users in a cohort.
+In a dynamic sync, Mixpanel initiates a sync between a cohort and Braze every 15 mins.
+The exported cohort will be updated every 15 mins to reflect the most recent list of users in a cohort.

 When you generate a one-time export or a dynamic sync, it overwrites the previous export with an updated export that reflects users who qualify for the cohort at the time of export.